-I began some serious thinking that weekend.
 We did not go to Reno.
-We went to see Uncle Fred and family in Coverdale in northern California.
+We went to see Uncle Fred and family in Cloverdale about a 100 miles north.

-Monday I went to Samuels, a well known jewelry store in Oakland.
+Monday morning I went to Samuels, a well known jewelry store in Oakland.
 I picked out a ring, and paid cash for it.

-I had Larue's niece, Maxine, get a ring of LaRue's out of her jewelry box so I could get the ring at Sanuels sized properly.
+I had Larue's niece, Maxine, get a ring of LaRue's out of her jewelry box so I could get the ring at Samuels sized properly.

 I showed the ring to Max and Loa and they were impressed.
-Very impressed that I had bought it at Samuels.
+Very impressed that I bought it at Samuels

 It all worked out and I presented the ring Friday night after she got off work.
-She accepted and we were engaged to be married!
-Wow, my life was changing fast.
+She accepted!
+I had stopped to say hello and hopefully leave my car and we were engaged!

 Our plan was that I would go to Guatemala, come back, and we would figure out the next move.

 I didn't have a passport but could go on a tourist card for a limited time.
 I had no idea how long I would stay.
 I thought it might be a couple of months working with my Dad at the small mine on the remote mountain surrounded by jungle.